 First, you are asked to notify the student of the suspected violation, in person or via email.
 Second, the Academic Integrity Officer (AIO) adjudicating the case will likely contact you to discuss your perspective on the case and to acquire any relevant documents.
 The AIO may also consult with you regarding the sanction to be levied upon a finding of violation.
 If the AIO refers the case to the All-College Academic Integrity Board, then you will be called to testify at the Board hearing.

-I would like to use the Academic Integrity materials that are used in FSPs in my course.
+As part of my course, I would like to use the Academic Integrity modules that new students complete.
 How do I access those items?

 Academic Integrity is now presented to entering students in the form of Canvas modules.
 They can be found in the Canvas Commons by searching for “TCNJ academic integrity” and then added to your course’s Canvas page.